Nutlope/algorithms/README.md

 # Data Structures and Algorithms

 This repository is for me to document my knowledge on common data structures and algorithms.
-Information is from Elements of Programming Interviews, Leetcode and Colt Steele's 'Javascript Algorithms and Data Structures' course.
+Information is from Elements of Programming Interviews, Leetcode, and Colt Steele's 'Algorithms and Data Structures' course.

 ## Big O Notation